 Alien smuggling is a term that refers to a range of acts that involve assisting illegal aliens to enter the United States without following proper procedures or harboring a person who is unlawfully in the United States.
 After September 11, 2001, federal officials became significantly more focused on enforcing immigration laws with the help of the Immigrations and Customs Enforcement (ICE) officers.
 Additionally, alien smuggling laws have been more aggressively prosecuted due to efforts to stop human trafficking or forced prostitution of individuals entering the United States.

 Unfortunately, more aggressive efforts to enforce alien smuggling laws can often lead to wrongful allegations against individuals who were unaware they were assisting an unlawful alien or those who did not actually help an alien at all.
-Anyone facing allegations of alien smuggling should contact an experienced federal criminal defense lawyer as soon as possible for assistance.
+Anyone facing allegations of alien smuggling should contact an experienced Coral Gables alien smuggling attorney as soon as possible for assistance.

 What acts may constitute alien smuggling?